 First impressions matter.
 Companies should focus on making the first mobile interaction, whether it’s a website visit or a brand app, as seamless and enjoyable as possible for the customer.
 Here are a few ideas to get the customer closer to your business:

-Let the images load quickly and ensure that they are not distorted or cropped
+- Let the images load quickly and ensure they are not distorted or cropped.

-Allow your customers to easily skip the onboarding process, if they wish so
+- Allow your customers to skip the onboarding process if they wish so quickly.

 Despite the limited space, the amount of content exhibited on a mobile interface is similar to a desktop or a laptop screen.
 However, this leads to navigation issues which in turn hampers user experience.
-To combat this potential problem, it’s critical to insert a clearly visible and quickly recognizable “search box.”
-For many, a search box is paramount, because customers are using the search as the navigation on a site or app.
-Though a small component of a website, this simple functionality can help users find relevant content through specific keywords or phrases without navigating the entire website, substantially enhancing the usability of the site.
+To combat the potential problem, insert a clearly visible and quickly recognizable ”search box.”
+For many, a search box is paramount because customers search for navigation on a site or app.
+Though a small component of a website, this simple functionality can help users find relevant content through specific keywords or phrases without navigating the entire website, substantially enhancing the site’s usability.

-A few useful features to make the functionality even more powerful and beneficial:
+A few useful features to make functionality even more powerful and beneficial:

-Store all recent searches to save time and effort the next time a user conducts a search for the same item
+- Store all recent searches to save time and effort the next time a user searches for the same item.

-Facilitate voice search which allows user to input a query using the microphone instead of typing.
+- Facilitate voice search, which allows users to input a query using the microphone instead of typing.